-In order to determine the investments used to meet the environmental or social characteristics promoted by the financial product, taking into account all the binding elements of its investment strategy as mentioned above, BNPP AM has decided to use its internal methodologies through the calculation of the proportion of assets with a positive ESG score combined with a positive E score or a positive S score and the proportion of assets being qualified as Sustainable Investment.
+The investments used to meet the environmental or social characteristics promoted by the financial product taking into account all the binding elements of its investment strategy as mentioned above, represent the proportion of assets with a positive ESG score combined with a positive E score or a positive S score and the proportion of assets being qualified as Sustainable Investment, both based on the BNPP AM ESG proprietary methodologies.

-The proportion of such investments used to meet the environmental or social characteristics promoted by the financial product is 98.1%.
+The proportion of such investments used to meet the environmental or social characteristics promoted by the financial product is 96.5%.

-The proportion of sustainable investments of the financial product is 61.2%.
+The proportion of sustainable investments of the financial product is 72.1%.